natallzl/data310/Project4.md

 <img src="model.png" alt="drawing" width="700"/>

 I utilized convolutional neural network code we used in class, and modified it to fit my honey bee classification purposes.
-Because the images are in color, the model has three Conv2D and Pooling layers, with an initial input shape of (300, 180, 3).
+The model has three Conv2D and Pooling layers, with an initial input shape of (300, 180, 3).
 It also has a flatten layer and two dense layers.
 Because the classification is categorical, pollen carrying or not, I chose to use SparseCategoricalCrossentropy in compiling the model.
 Finally, after testing different numbers of epochs, I chose to run the model for a total of five epochs.
 Below is a visualization of model performance.

 <img src="modelperformance.png" alt="drawing" width="500"/>